 Debra Burdick, LCSW, BCN, also known as ‘The Brain Lady’, is a Licensed Clinical Social Worker and a board certified Neurofeedback practitioner.
-She is a national speaker and author and has provided outpatient psychotherapy and Mindfulness skills to her clients since 1990.
+She is a national speaker and a #1 Best Selling author and has provided outpatient psychotherapy and Mindfulness skills to her clients since 1990.
 She added Neurofeedback to her psychotherapy practice in 1999.

 Debra specializes in ADHD, depression, anxiety, stress, sleep, cognitive function, relationships, mindfulness, and traumatic brain injury.

 Besides her private practice, Debra also worked at the Child Guidance Clinic, Family Services, Child and Family Agency, and Lawrence and Memorial Hospital.
 She also teaches all day workshops including: A Holistic Approach to Success with ADHD and Mindfulness Toolkit: A Practical Experiential Workshop of Mindfulness Skills.

 Debra has extensive experience helping children and adults with ADHD.
 In addition to helping hundreds of clients with ADHD over the past twenty years, she parented a daughter who has ADHD, was married to a man with ADHD, and was business partners with someone with ADHD.
 She combines knowledge gained from her own personal healing journey, her parenting experience, her clients, and her professional study of ADHD and brain dysregulation to teach a holistic approach to creating success with ADHD.